The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DETAILS ON TYPE I GRBS

-\paragraph{GRB 070707.}This GRB was detected by INTEGRAL and was first taken to be a temporally long event \citep{BeckmannGCN070707}, but was shortly afterward announced to be a Type I GRB of 1.1 seconds length, the first of its kind to be rapidly and accurately localized by INTEGRAL \citep{GotzGCN070707}.
-The moderately bright, multi-spiked event was also detected by Konus-Wind \citep{GolenetskiiGCN070707}. \emph{Swift} follow-up observations revealed an X-ray source that was subsequently seen to fade \citep{ParsonsGCNR070707}, confirming it as the X-ray afterglow.
+\paragraph{GRB 070707.}This GRB was detected by \emph{INTEGRAL} and was first taken to be a temporally long event \citep{BeckmannGCN070707}, but was shortly afterward announced to be a Type I GRB of 1.1 s length, the first of its kind to be rapidly and accurately localized by \emph{INTEGRAL} \citep{GotzGCN070707}.
+The moderately bright, multi-spiked event was also detected by \emph{Konus-Wind} \citep{GolenetskiiGCN070707} and by \emph{Swift} BAT outside the coded FOV \citep{ParsonsGCNR070707}.
+The \emph{INTEGRAL} observations are described in \cite{McGlynn070707}. \emph{Swift} follow-up observations revealed an X-ray source that was subsequently seen to fade \citep{ParsonsGCNR070707}, confirming it as the X-ray afterglow.
 Optical observations with the VLT \citep{D'AvanzoGCN070707} revealed a single optical source in the X-ray error circle \citep{PiranomonteGCN070707}, which was seen to fade, confirming it to be the optical afterglow \citep{D'AvanzoGCN0707072}.
-It is unclear how much the host contributes at late times.
-No redshift is known, we assume $z=0.5$.
-We take upper limits from \cite{ParsonsGCNR070707} and detections from \cite{D'AvanzoGCN070707}, and \cite{D'AvanzoGCN0707072}.
+Further very deep VLT follow-up revealed a break in the light curve, a steep decay, and an extremely faint host galaxy at $R_C\approx27.3$ \citep{Piranomonte070707}.
+No redshift is known \citep[deep spectroscopy 1.7 days after the GRB revealed only a low S/N continuum,][]{Piranomonte070707}, but we assume $z=1$ due to the extremely faint host \citep[see also][]{McGlynn070707}.
+We take upper limits from \cite{ParsonsGCNR070707} and detections from \cite{Piranomonte070707}.
+From a broken power-law fit with a smooth rollover ($n=1$ fixed), we find $\alpha_1=0.54\pm0.11$, $\alpha_2=5.44\pm0.89$, $t_b=1.98\pm0.18$ days and $m_h=27.04\pm0.09$ ($R_C$, corrected for extinction), in very good agreement with \cite{Piranomonte070707}.